nukes1810/KlipperFusion/README.md

 No extra hardware needed to start.
 Install it and your printer gets smarter today.

 **Dynamic acceleration by print height** — tall prints have always been a problem on fast printers.
 Banding, ringing, layer separation.
-KlipperFusion automatically backs off acceleration as the print gets taller, based on your actual input shaper results not guesswork.
+Sentient automatically backs off acceleration as the print gets taller, based on your actual input shaper results not guesswork.

 ```
 Under 50mm   → full speed    (100% of your calibrated max accel)